lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 - Leverage battle-tested C (or **assembly**) routines that had been already optimized and known to work correctly.

 ---
 # From C to Rust (and Back)
-## Integration options
+## Integration options as used in the real world

 - Replace a small internal component from a large C project (e.g. [librsvg](https://gitlab.gnome.org/GNOME/librsvg))
 - Share the **assembly-optimized** kernels across projects (e.g. [ring](https://github.com/briansmith/ring) or [rav1e](https://github.com/xiph/rav1e))
-- Use a rust library from your C/Go [production pipeline](https://medium.com/vimeo-engineering-blog/behind-the-scenes-of-av1-at-vimeo-a2115973314b) ([crav1e](https://github.com/lu-zero/crav1e) at [Vimeo](https://press.vimeo.com/61553-vimeo-introduces-support-for-royalty-free-video-codec-av1))
+- Use a rust library from your C [production pipeline](https://medium.com/vimeo-engineering-blog/behind-the-scenes-of-av1-at-vimeo-a2115973314b) ([crav1e](https://github.com/lu-zero/crav1e) at [Vimeo](https://press.vimeo.com/61553-vimeo-introduces-support-for-royalty-free-video-codec-av1))
   - **BONUS TRACK**: Use rust to write your system __[libc](https://gitlab.redox-os.org/redox-os/relibc)__ since your [whole operating system](https://redox-os.org) is written in Rust already.

 ---
+# Simple examples
+Before delving in the details of actual projects let's start with simplified examples of increasing complexity, all around **Hello word**.
+- Writing C-compatible code in Rust
+- Using C-compatible code in Rust
+- Using a C-compatible dynamic library in Rust
+- Making a C-compatible dynamic library written in Rust
+	- Making it proper

+---
 # Writing C-compatible code in Rust
+- We have `lib.rs` that contains `hello_rust()`.
+- We have `main.c` with an hand-crafted reference to it and a `main()` using it.
+- We want to produce a single executable out of it.

 ---
 # Writing C-compatible code in Rust